Steve973/podman-traefik-x509/README.md

  "https://localhost:8443/greeting-service/greeting?name=World"
 ```

+If you want to access the services dashboard or the data dashboard, you need to import the generated PKCS12 certificate:
+`/tmp/certs/test.p12` into your browser.

 The Traefik services stack dashboard is available at `https://services.localhost:8443`

 The Traefik data stack dashboard is available at `https://data.localhost:8444`

 You can bring all pods down, remove the network, and remove the secrets by running: